duckduckgo/duckduckgo-documentation/duckduckhack/resources/how_to_qa.md

 **Low Level (Perl)**

-- Static variables (e.g. lists, hashes, regular expressions) and helper functions should not be declared inside `handle` functions (this will cause them to be redefined each time the instant answer is triggered).
+- Static variables (e.g., lists, hashes, regular expressions) and helper functions should not be declared inside `handle` functions (this will cause them to be redefined each time the instant answer is triggered).
 The same applies when reading files &mdash; the file handler should be outside the `handle` function.

 - Long lists of trigger words/phrases should be moved to a `triggers.txt` file (in the share directory) and `slurp()` should be used to convert them into a list.